HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: HybridFlow Framework

 \section{HybridFlow Framework}

 HybridFlow enables efficient edge--cloud collaborative inference by combining dependency-aware task planning with cost-aware routing.
 As illustrated in Fig.~\ref{fig:method-framework}, the system has two tightly connected components.
 First, an edge-side planner decomposes a complex query into a set of interdependent subtasks and constructs a task-level DAG, enabling each subtask to execute as soon as its prerequisites are resolved.
 This exposes fine-grained parallelism and reduces wall-clock latency compared with strictly sequential reasoning.
 Second, a resource-aware router assigns each subtask to either the edge model $M_{\mathrm{edge}}$ or the cloud LLM $M_{\mathrm{cloud}}$ based on its predicted utility and the system's real-time budget status.
 By coupling decomposition with budget-constrained routing, HybridFlow explicitly balances accuracy and efficiency.
+We summarize the notations in Table~\ref{app:tab:notations} and outline the full procedure in Algorithm~\ref{alg:hybridflow}.